jlparkI/xGPR/docs/kernel_info/sequence_kernels.rst

        | "intercept": bool If True,
        | fit a y-intercept.
        | Defaults to True.
+       | "averaging": bool If True,
+       | average over the transformed features
+       | when summing them.
+This can be useful if
+       | you are trying to predict a sequence
+       | property that does not vary with sequence
+       | size.
+Defaults to False.

-If we have a sequence (or time series) of length N and d = conv_width, to measure the similarity of two sequences A and B, these kernels take all the length d subsequences of A and for each length d subsequence in A, evaluate an RBF kernel on it against all length d subsequences in B. The net similarity is the average across all of these.
+If we have a sequence (or time series) of length N and d = conv_width, to measure the similarity of two sequences A and B, these kernels take all the length d subsequences of A and for each length d subsequence in A, evaluate an RBF kernel on it against all length d subsequences in B. The net similarity is the sum across all of these.
 If implemented as described, of course, this kernel would be extremely inefficient.
 In xGPR, however, we implement this kernel in such a way we can achieve *linear scaling* in both number of datapoints and sequence length.